-The holidays present a low-lift, high-impact opportunity to engage employees.
+The holidays and new year (together, the giving season) present a low-lift, high-impact opportunity to engage employees.
 Why?
-This time of year is when employees are most philanthropic but most checked out; holiday giving programs activate while simultaneously counteracting .
-How?
-Keep reading.
-Here are 8 great holiday giving program ideas.
+It's the time of year when employees are most philanthropic but also most checked out; giving season programs activate #1 while counteracting #2.
+So, here are 8 fun - and easy - program ideas.

 Okay, so you finished open enrollment.
-But, just as you take a deep breath, your inbox and #culture channel fill up with "are we doing anything to give back during the holidays?!" messages.
+But, just as you take a deep breath, your inbox and #culture channel fill up with "are we doing anything to give back during the holidays or to kick off the new decade?!" messages.

 1) Office Holiday Party 4 Good